Dana Perino: Press secretary

 Perino was hired by White House chief of staff Andy Card two months after the September 11 attacks.
 Initially, she was associate director of communications for the White House CEQ in 2002.

 Perino served as Deputy Press Secretary from 2005 to 2007.
 From March 27 through April 30, 2007, she was the Acting White House Press Secretary while Tony Snow underwent treatment for colon cancer.

-On August 31, 2007, President George W. Bush announced that Snow would be resigning his post for health reasons and that Perino would become his replacement.
+On August 31, 2007, President George W. Bush announced Snow would be resigning his post for health reasons where Perino would become his replacement.
 Perino served as Assistant to the President and as White House Press Secretary from September 14, 2007, until the end of the Bush administration in January 2009.

 On December 14, 2008, a TV journalist, Muntadhar al-Zaidi, threw two shoes at Bush during a Baghdad press conference.
 Bush successfully dodged both, but Perino's eye was injured by a microphone stand during the commotion surrounding al-Zaidi's arrest.